-- User acceptance testing – we invite small groups of users to our testing lab to gain feedback and create a bug list and discuss any amendments with the client.
+- User acceptance testing – we invite small groups of users to our testing lab to gain feedback, create a bug list and discuss any amendments with the client.

 - Two rounds of design amends – we typically have two rounds of amends to finalise and finesse the website for soft launch.

-As the website build nears completion, we run a series of final checks and make sure the client has the skills needed to start working with their new site:
+We run a series of final checks and make sure the client has the skills needed to start working with their new site.
+These include:

 - Final SEO checklists – our SEO team runs a final audit.

 - Install tracking tools – such as Google Analytics and Google Webmaster.
 This will help us analyse website performance.
 We also use our own Audience Tracker, a website tracking tool specifically for business-to-business clients that enables clients to gather valuable analytics.
 If the visitor to your site has registered their IP address to a business, then we can pull this data into our Audience Tracker.

 - Client training – we provide training and an easy CMS ‘how to’ manual so that clients can quickly and easily add new content, images and video and create landing pages to keep the website fresh.

 - Bug tracking – we offer two weeks free bug tracking to fix any issues that crop up post-launch.

 Your website looks great now… so what’s to maintain?

 To make sure our clients keep their website in tip-top shape, we recommend that anyone with a CMS website invests in a support and maintenance plan.
 This involves three main elements: